-Start by laying on your back on the floor with your knees bent (See previous post for a picture).
+Start by laying on your back on the floor with your knees bent (See Lesson I for a picture).
 Find a neutral pelvis - hip points and top of pubic bone are on the same plane.
 Do a couple of pelvic tilts and tucks to find neutral.
 When your pelvis is in a neutral alignment you should have a slight curve in your lumbar spine, just as you would when standing.

 Find a regular, steady breath and practice a few rounds of inner core engagement in conjunction with the breath (Exercise 1).

 Working in the pose:

 After establishing your breath and your inner core engagement, I want you to find your hip flexors.
 These are the muscles that fire when you lift a leg.
 Put your fingertips at the hip crease and take a few "marches" to find these muscles.
 Now that you have found them, I want you to not use them.

 Now, take a yoga belt, create a loop, and fasten the belt around your mid to upper thighs.

 Keep your fingertips at your hip creases (to monitor your hip flexors and make sure there is no movement there) and begin to gently press the thighs into the belt without activating the hip flexors.
 Think of the movement as originating from your hip sockets vs. originating from your knees.

 Take about 10 rounds of abductor engagement and release, and then take a break.

 To add on to the pose, we will set our selves up the same way: lay in constructive pose with the belt snug around the outer thighs.
 Find Mula Bandha and Uddiyana Bandha and maintain a neutral pelvis: hip points equidistant from your lower ribs, lumbar slightly curved - not over tilted and not smooshed to the floor.